14 Sep Helping Kids with ADHD Finish Their Homework and Chores

 Other essential elements included in the timer strategy:

-Maintaining a healthy environment around your child is essential to keep him excited and going with the tasks.
-The ADHD mind wanders a lot; therefore, try keeping things that elevate their willingness to sit on work and complete it.
+Maintaining a healthy environment around your child is essential to keep him excited and focused on the tasks.
+The ADHD mind wanders a lot; therefore, try keeping things that elevate their willingness to hunker down and complete it.

 - Keep a ‘Done-box’